iiab/iiab/roles/proot_services/README.md

 ## Structure

-As this is a custom implementation it's set on /usr/local and current tree of the package can be seen as following:
+As this is a custom implementation, it's set in `/usr/local` and the current tree of the package can be seen as follows:

 ```
 pdsm/